kovacstimea/keepass/.github/CONTRIBUTING.md

  * 0.3, 2011–11–19: Added “irrevocably” to “we can use” and changed “it” to “your contribution” in the “if rejected” section.
 Thanks to Patrick Maupin.

-## How can I contribute?
+## How Can I Contribute?
-### Feature requests
+### Feature Requests

 We're always looking for suggestions to improve our application.
-If you have a suggestion to improve an existing feature, or would like to suggest a completely new feature for KeePassXC, please use the [issue tracker on GitHub][issues-section].
+If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature for KeePassX Reboot, please use the Issues section or our [Google Groups](https://groups.google.com/forum/#!forum/keepassx-reboot) forum.

-### Bug reports
+### Bug Reports

 Our software isn't always perfect, but we strive to always improve our work.
-You may file bug reports in the issue tracker.
+You may file bug reports in the Issues section.

-Before submitting a bug report, check if the problem has already been reported.
+Before submitting a Bug Report, check if the problem has already been reported.
 Please refrain from opening a duplicate issue.
-If you want to add further information to an existing issue, simply add a comment on that issue.
+If you want to highlight a deficiency on an existing issue, simply add a comment.

-### Discuss with the team
+### Discuss with the Team

-As with feature requests, you can talk to the KeePassXC team about bugs, new features, other issues and pull requests on the dedicated issue tracker, or in the IRC channel on Freenode (`#keepassxc-dev` on `irc.freenode.net`, or use a [webchat link](https://webchat.freenode.net/?channels=%23keepassxc-dev)).
+You can talk to the KeePassX Reboot Team about Bugs, new feature, Issue and PullRequests at our [Google Groups](https://groups.google.com/forum/#!forum/keepassx-reboot) forum

-### Your first code contribution
+### Your First Code Contribution

-Unsure where to begin contributing to KeePassXC?
+Unsure where to begin contributing to KeePassX Reboot?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] – issues which should only require a few lines of code, and a test or two.
+* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* ['Help wanted' issues][help-wanted] – issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
-While not perfect, looking at the number of comments on an issue can give a general idea of how much an impact a given change will have.
+While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-### Pull requests
+### Pull Requests

 Along with our desire to hear your feedback and suggestions, we're also interested in accepting direct assistance in the form of code.

-All pull requests must comply with the above requirements and with the [styleguides](#styleguides).
+All pull requests must comply with the above requirements and with the [Styleguides](#styleguides).

 ### Translations